 Assets Context Menu

-We can also change the display size of the icons in the browser and refresh the asset library to show any recent changes you’ve made.
+We can change the display size of the icons in the browser and refresh the asset library to show any recent changes we have made.

 Asset Browser Sidebar Menu

-While hovering over the Asset Browser, we can press “N” on the keyboard to open up a sidebar menu in the browser.
-If we are in a selected asset’s current (original) file, we can edit various parts of the asset’s metadata from this panel.
+While hovering over the Asset Browser, we can press “N” on the keyboard to open a sidebar menu.
+If we are in a selected asset’s current (original) file, we can edit various parts of the asset’s metadata here.

 We can rename the asset.
-We can add a description and an author.
+We can add a description, author and tags.
 We can upload a different preview image.
-We can add tags.

 Notice there is a handy search bar at the top right of the Asset Browser.
 This allows a search of all our assets by name, description, tag, etc.